 Graduates will be able to implement developmentally appropriate integrated activities and materials across the domains, including visual arts, music, movement, science and math, and early language development.
 The program also emphasizes working with young children and their families from a variety of cultural and ethnic backgrounds.

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
-Student must also submit two letters of professional reference/recommendation.
 Students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

-All transfer students must have a 2.25 cumulative GPA and submit two letters of professional reference/recommendation.
+All transfer students must have a 2.0 cumulative grade point average.

 International students should contact the University's Office of Admission for details.
 513-556-1100